ABOUT THE TRAINING

 Who is the training for?

-This training is specifically designed for Australian educators working in secondary education as well as in tertiary education.
-This includes teachers/lecturers, school counselors, principals and assistant principals, librarians, support officers, pastoral support staff, and other school/educational staff, as well as public service professionals working in departmental policy or managerial roles.
+For educators, the program is designed for educators working in secondary education as well as in tertiary education.
+This includes teachers/lecturers, school counsellors, principals and assistant principals, librarians, support officers, pastoral support staff, and other school/educational staff, as well as public service professionals working in departmental policy or managerial roles.

 For the development of this training, All Together Now has worked with Keith Heggart, a learning design expert at the University of Technology Sydney (UTS) focusing on educational technology and citizenship education, in order to ensure the package follows best practice in learning design and methodologies and is fully aligned with the Australian Curriculum.